varocarbas/ChromaticEncryption/README.md

 removed/adapted parts dealing with private or irrelevant information.
 The functionalities (encryption/decryption) are identical.
 I (= varocarbas = Alvaro Carballo Garcia) am the sole author of each single bit of this code.

-This is a ready-to-use application, which only needs the following basic modifications:
+This is a ready-to-use application which only needs the following basic modifications:
 - Updating the DB-connection information in the db.php file.
 - Creating the basic0 table in the DB by using basic0_dump.sql.
 - Updating the values of the URL/path variables at the top of the index.php file by emulating the provided (original) examples.